Tottenham’s Son avoids military duty with Asian Games gold

 Saturday was the last full day of competition at the Asian Games with only one medal event on Sunday — mixed triathlon.
 The closing ceremony is also Sunday.

-Japan also came up short as South Korea won gold in baseball with a 3-0 victory.
+Japan came up short as South Korea won gold in baseball with a 3-0 victory.
 In the bronze medal game, Taiwan pummeled China 10-0.

 China won women’s basketball, defeating the combined Koreas women’s team 71-65.
 Shao Ting topped China’s scorers with 17 points.
 Lim Yunghui was the top Korean scorer with 24.
 Park Ji-su had 15.